applied-systems-biology/jipipe-website/content/_index.md

 # Powerful result analysis

-You can either analyze results directly after processing or load existing results directly into ACAQ5.
-The powerful result analysis tool lets you import data back into *ImageJ*, or summarize and plot them directly within ACAQ5.
+You can either analyze results directly after processing or load existing results directly into JIPipe.
+The powerful result analysis tool lets you import data back into *ImageJ*, or summarize and plot them directly within JIPipe.

 ![Example of result analysis](/img/features/result_analysis.png)